4eck Media

 Strategies for the solution

 The extent to which Google now restricts the indexing of pages can be measured very easily using an InURL query in Google Search.
-An example in the following screenshot: The sitemap of the website contains 644 pages for /en-ch/ and a further 1312 for /en-de/.
+An example in the following screenshot: The sitemap of the website contains 644 pages for /de-CH/ and a further 1312 for /de-DE/.
 There are actually considerably fewer in the search index.
-In addition, this website has a further directory for /de-at/.
+In addition, this website has a further directory for /de-AT/.
 It can be assumed that many pages are not in the index and many more have been merged into a canonical URL for the German languages.

 Indexierungsvergleich